 I always thought lunch box/bento box recipes were kind of ‘non-recipes’, and they really are more of an idea of how you can assemble some lunch boxes.
-You can totally go nuts with these and swap ingredients out to make them suit your diet and taste preferences.
+You can totally go nuts with these spring strawberry bento boxes and swap ingredients out to make them suit your diet and taste preferences.

 Swap the pecans for almonds, the goat cheese for cream cheese, add in some chicken for extra protein, swap the flatbread crackers for a wrap or even pasta!

 Just promise me you won’t omit the balsamic reduction, m-kay?
 It’s the best part of these bento lunch boxes